 The traditional undergraduate program follows the same campus-life guidelines as the School of Traditional Undergraduate Studies.
 See Campus Life section.
-Student-life guidelines for the RN-BSN Track can be found within the corresponding section of the course catalog. on p.
-215.
+Student-life guidelines for the RN-BSN Track can be found within the corresponding section of the course catalog. on p. check page number once final versions to ensure it is the correct page.